-I am Policy Counsel to the World Wide Web Consortium (W3C) and Visiting Fellow with Yale Law School's Information Society Project, previously a fellow with Princeton University's Center for Information Technology Policy; the Silicon Flatirons Center for Law, Technology, and Entrepreneurship at the University of Colorado; and with the Berkman Center for Internet & Society at Harvard Law School.
+I am Strategy Lead and Counsel to the World Wide Web Consortium (W3C); previously a Fellow with Yale Law School's Information Society Project, Princeton University's Center for Information Technology Policy; the Silicon Flatirons Center for Law, Technology, and Entrepreneurship at the University of Colorado; and with the Berkman Klein Center for Internet & Society at Harvard Law School.
 I was a Visiting Fellow with the Oxford Internet Institute, teaching a joint course with the Said Business School, Media Strategies for a Networked World.
 I have previously taught at American University's Washington College of Law, Brooklyn Law School, and Northeastern University School of Law, and served as staff attorney with the Electronic Frontier Foundation.
 Before joining EFF, I taught Internet Law as an adjunct professor at St. John's University School of Law, and practiced intellectual property and technology litigation at Kramer Levin in New York.

-I serve on the Board of Directors of The Tor Project, supporting privacy and anonymity research, education, and technology, and the World Wide Web Foundation, dedicated to empowering people through Web technology.
-I served on the ICANN Board as at-large advisory committee liaison, and now sit on its GNSO Council.
+I have served on the Board of Directors of The Tor Project, supporting privacy and anonymity research, education, and technology; the World Wide Web Foundation; and the Open Source Hardware Association.
+I served on the ICANN Board as at-large advisory committee liaison.

 I helped public interest ISP Online Policy Group to win the first case for damages under DMCA Section 512(f) for abusive copyright claims (OPG v.
 Diebold), and defended the privacy of Internet users as amicus in Verizon v.
 RIAA and Charter v.
 RIAA.
 As amicus in Lexmark v.
 Static Control, we helped to preserve interoperability, against the threat of overreaching DMCA claims.
 I led EFF's Digital Television Liberation Front and the Endangered Gizmos campaign.